 What You Need to Actually Have Fun Camping in Cold Weather

-Camping in cold weather is like the classic Sly Stallone vehicle Over the Top: tremendously underrated.
-However, like Over the Top, many find camping in cold weather to be intolerable.
-As someone who's camped in almost every condition (save for freezing cold temps), I'm going to do my best to set you up with everything you'll need to truly make your fall & winter camping trips fun, memorable, and something you'll want to do again and again.
+Camping in chillier weather can sometimes feel like the classic Sly Stallone film Over the Top: tremendously underrated.
+However, like Over the Top, there are those who find camping in cold weather to be worth doing again and again.
+As someone who's camped in almost every condition shy of literally freezing, I'm going to do my best to set you up to enjoy camping in the fall and winter as much as I do—and yes, if you do it right, you'll want a repeat trip.

 Now for the good stuff.
-Here's everything you'll want to bring with you to make camping the cold way more fun than you ever thought possible.
+Here's all the cold weather camping gear you'll want to bring with you to make fall or winter camping legitimately fun.

 The right clothes